razorpay/blade/rfcs/2022-04-09-accessibility.md

 For example:

 - Ensuring keyboard accessibility helps people with temporary/permanent mobility but also improves the experience for normal users by providing a better user experience for components like Select or Modals.
 - Large buttons and links helps people with reduced dexterity but also improve the user experience of mobile devices.
+For example - closing the modal or select menu on pressing <kbd>Esc</kbd> key.
 - Providing captions for a video can benefit users who watch videos in loud environments or in a library.
 - Sufficient color contrast is good for different lighting conditions and people with visual impairments.
 - Older people with changing abilities due to aging can benefit from accessible experiences.